qkreltms/react-action-listener/README.md

 *Returns* `middleware: Function`

 ### `middleware.addListener(actionType, listener)`
-Binds `listener` function for each `actionType` dispatched to the redux store.
+Binds `listener` function for each `actionType` dispatched to the redux store. *It will not allow duplicated listener.

 - `actionType: String | Array` The action type or an array of action types to match.
 - `listener: Function(dispatch, action)` The function which will be called when an action of specified types is dispatched.
 Will receive `dispatch` and `action` as arguments to dispatch new actions and read the action being dispatched.